MAXHUB announces the E2 Series Interactive Flat Panel for better education outcomes

 While the E2 hardware stands out as a leading example of effective learning technology, as with other MAXHUB products, it can also be enhanced by the company's Bytello software.
 With a range of suites suitable for all types of learning environments that integrate seamlessly with the E2 and other products, educators can provide the ultimate learning experience.

+Bytello Class, OS, DMS and Share are all options that provide rich engagement options and learning outcomes with a mix of screen sharing, templates and cloud technologies.
+DMS is especially handy for IT teams in educational institutes, as it provides seamless monitoring and reporting features.

-The E2 Series Interactive Flat Panel is available now through MAXHUB's website.
+The E2 Series Interactive Flat Panel is available now through MAXHUB's website, along with the full range of smart products.

 * up to 40 points of touch depending on your chosen operating system.